-The EU Taxonomy is a classification system down laid in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is a classification system down (EU) Regulation 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with Taxonomy or not.